Release Notes

 TSTyche 4.3

-TSTyche 4.3 ships with the new fixtureFileMatch configuration option.
+TSTyche 4.3 adds the new fixtureFileMatch configuration option.

 Configuration